SofaDefrost/SofaViscoElastic/README.md

 * getF(): get the deformation gradient (F) of the tetrahedron.
 * getSPKStress(): get the stresses of the Second-Piola Kirchhoff tensor.
 * getCauchyStress(): get the stresses Cauchy tensor.
-* getVonMisesStress: get the Von Mises stresses.
+* getVonMisesStress(): get the Von Mises stresses.

 P.S.
 The stresses are per Element not per Node.
 ## Algorithm